 Questions that arise include:

 - Do the financial advisors on the IPO need to produce their financial projections?
-Are underwriters' booking-building excels required to be disclosed?
+Are underwriters' book-building excels required to be disclosed?

 - Do the listing legal counsel (international and domestic) need to provide various bits of advice prepared for the IPO?